yched/composer-local-modules/README.md

     ]
   }
 ```
-(the example paths above are for the project template suggested by https://github.com/drupal-composer/drupal-project)
+Paths are relative to the project root compooser.json file (the example paths above are for the project template suggested by https://github.com/drupal-composer/drupal-project)